AckerlyXu/heima/articles/storage/common/storage-moving-data.md

 ---
-title: Moving large amounts of data to/from cloud storage in Azure | Azure
+title: Moving large amounts of data to/from cloud storage in Azure | Microsoft Docs
 description: An overview of the different methods for moving data to and from Azure Storage.
 services: storage
 documentationcenter: ''
-author: hayley244
+author: forester123
 manager: digimobile
 editor: tysonn